-Broadway and 42nd Street
+2. Broadway and 42nd Street

-If you aren’t set on a specific show in advance, visit the TKTS discount ticket booths (Times Square, South Street Seaport and Brooklyn) to save 20-50% off on same-day or next-day tickets for performances.
+If you aren’t set on a specific show in advance, visit the TKTS discount ticket booths (Times Square, South Street Seaport and Brooklyn) to save 20-50% on same-day or next-day tickets for performances.
 The options fluctuate and it’s always best to arrive early!

-Crossing the Brooklyn Bridge
+3. The Brooklyn Bridge

 Completed in 1883, The Brooklyn Bridge connects Manhattan with Brooklyn over the East River.
 It is architecturally stunning and draws many tourists who come to see and walk along the hybrid cable-stayed/suspension bridge, one of the oldest of its kind in the United States.

-Central Park Zoo
+4. Central Park Zoo

 While quite small, the Central Park Zoo manages to provide a fun and engaging environment for local families and visitors with its collection of animals and exhibits – from the penguins to the grizzly bear!
 You can get 10% off tickets by buying them online.
 Hours vary, so check online before going.

-Walk the High Line
+5. Walk the High Line

 It’s not a dangerous highwire act, don’t worry!
 The High Line is a 1.45-mile-long park built on an elevated section of an old New York Central Railroad track called the West Side Line.
 The park transformed the otherwise unused eye sore into a beautiful respite from the city below.
 It often gets very crowded.
 It runs from Gansevoort Street in the Meatpacking District to West 34th Street, between 10th and 12th Avenues.